 The regulations require PHAs to conduct supervisory quality control inspections of a sampling of units under contract.
 HUD is waiving this regulatory requirement.
-SHA will not perform the quality control inspections.

-The period of applicability ends on September 30, 2020.
+The period of applicability ends on June 30, 2021.

 HQS-10: Housing quality standards; Space and Security